xalaida/laravel-translatable/README.md

 ## 🔨 To Do

-- [ ] add possibility to disable translations with getters/setters in runtime (for example, laravel nova middleware).
-- [ ] add possibility to eager load model with translations for all locales (useful for alternate route generation).
+- [ ] add possibility to eager load model with translations for all locales (useful for alternate route generation)
 - [ ] add plugin for auto-translation (for example using google translator API).
 - [ ] add nova admin package.
 - [ ] add possibility to check missing translations.
 - [ ] add possibility to delete translations instead of setting `null` or empty string.
 - [ ] add possibility to specify custom fallback locale per model in extended strategy.
 - [ ] `replicate` method should replicate model with all translations.
-- [ ] add possibility to use without uuid (add possibility to use custom translation model)
 - [ ] command to show missing translations
 - [ ] add doc to show how to add custom strategy or extend existing
 - [ ] add json translations strategy (similar to spatie-translations)